ishanjain28/s3-mongo-backup/README.md

     var backupConfig = {
        mongodb: {
        host: "localhost", //Database host
        name: ""           //Database name
        // Optional Values
        username: "",      //Username to use to connect to database
        password: ""       //Password to use to connect to database },
     s3: {
-       accessKey: "public-key", //AccessKey
+       accessKey: "",  //AccessKey
-       secretKey: "private-key", //SecretKey
+       secretKey: "",  //SecretKey
-       region: "us-west-2", //S3 Bucket Region
+       region: "",     //S3 Bucket Region
-       accessPerm: "private", //S3 Bucket Privacy, Private is HIGHLY Recommended
+       accessPerm: "private", //S3 Bucket Privacy, Since, You'll be storing Database, Private is HIGHLY Recommended
-       bucketName: "awesome-bucket" //Bucket Name
+       bucketName: "" //Bucket Name
     },
     keepLocalBackups: false, //If true, It will not delete local copy of backup
     timezoneOffset: 300 //Timezone, It is assumed to be in hours if less than 16 and in minutes otherwise